0xGhazy/0xGhazy/README.md

 ### My Expertise

-For over 1.5 years, I have been immersed in the world of Zoho development, working with various Zoho applications, including Zoho `CRM`, `Creator`, `People`, `Flow`, and `Billing`.
+For over 1.5 years, I have been immersed in the world of Zoho development, working with various Zoho applications, including Zoho' CRM`, `Creator`, `People`, `Flow`, and `Billing`.
 This experience has given me a profound insight into the realm of cloud-based software and has honed my ability to create tailored solutions that cater to specific business needs.
-Whether it's streamlining customer relationship management, automating workflows, or managing financial operations, I am well-versed in leveraging Zoho's powerful suite of tools to empower businesses. currently i'm a full-time zoho developer @[Flowtech house](https://www.linkedin.com/company/flowtech-house/)
+Whether it's streamlining customer relationship management, automating workflows, or managing financial operations, I am well-versed in leveraging Zoho's powerful suite of tools to empower businesses. currently I'm a full-time zoho developer @**OneTeam+**

 During my college years at **BFCAI**, I immersed myself in a range of technical subjects, including Python, data structures, algorithms, object-oriented programming, software design, databases, Java, and a specialized Java Spring track through ITI.
 This period of my life was marked by a relentless pursuit of knowledge and hands-on experience.
 I became proficient in Python, understanding its versatile applications.
 Additionally, I delved into data structures, mastered object-oriented programming, and learned how to design efficient software systems.
 My studies in databases and Java enabled me to develop enterprise-level applications, and the Java Spring track at ITI deepened my expertise in web application development.